powercodeacademy/phrg-rails-basic-forms-lab/README.md

 ## Objectives

-1. Implement a POST request to the controller to display data from a user in the view
+1. Implement RESTful routing using Rails conventions
-2. Implement both POST and GET requests
+2. Implement both POST and GET requests following RESTful patterns
 3. Connect a controller action with both a view and a model
-4. Practice using Rails form helpers and routing
+4. Practice using Rails form helpers with proper nested naming conventions

 ## Instructions

-The focus of this lab is to build a way for a user to go to a homepage, follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information.
+The focus of this lab is to build a way for a user to go to a homepage, follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information on a show page.

 1. Run `bundle install`
 2. Run `bin/rails server`

-3. **Build out a puppy class** in `app/models/puppy.rb`.
-Puppies should have name, breed, and age attributes.
-You will need to be able to pass these three attributes to initialization, as well as readers and writers for the attributes.

-4. **Set up your routes** in `config/routes.rb`:
+3. **Set up your routes** in `config/routes.rb`:

+   - Use RESTful routing conventions with `resources :puppies`
+   - This will create all the standard RESTful routes including:
-   - Create a route that responds to a GET request at `/` that goes to `puppies#index`
+     - GET `/` → `puppies#index` (homepage)
-   - Create a route that responds to a GET request at `/new` that goes to `puppies#new`
-   - Create a route that responds to a POST request at `/puppy` that goes to `puppies#create`
+     - GET `/puppies/new` → `puppies#new` (form page)
+     - POST `/puppies` → `puppies#create` (process form)
+     - GET `/puppies/:id` → `puppies#show` (display puppy)

-5. **Create controller actions** in `app/controllers/puppies_controller.rb`:
+4. **Create controller actions** in `app/controllers/puppies_controller.rb`:

    - Add an `index` action to display the homepage
    - Add a `new` action to display the form
-   - Add a `create` action to process the form submission and pass data to the view
+   - Add a `create` action to process the form submission and redirect to show
+   - Add a `show` action to display the puppy information

-6. **Build the homepage** in `app/views/puppies/index.html.erb`.
+5. **Build the homepage** in `app/views/puppies/index.html.erb`.
 This page should welcome you to the Puppy Adoption Site and include a link to the new puppy form.
-   Use Rails `link_to` helper to create a link with the text "Click Here To List A Puppy" that goes to `/new`.
+   Use Rails `link_to` helper with the `new_puppy_path` route helper to create a link with the text "Click Here To List A Puppy".

-7. **Create the form** in `app/views/puppies/new.html.erb`.
+6. **Create the form** in `app/views/puppies/new.html.erb`.
 You can create this form using Rails form helpers.
-Remember, you'll need to set up the form to submit to the correct route.
-Use Rails `form_with` helper to create your form.
-The form should submit to `/puppy` using POST method and have fields for name, breed, and age.
+Use Rails `form_with` helper with a model parameter to create your form.
+   The form should automatically submit to the correct route and have fields for name, breed, and age.
    Remember: the "submit" button should be an `<input>` element with a `type` of `"submit"` and text content of "submit".

-8. **Display the results** in `app/views/puppies/create.html.erb`.
-Make sure the form is being submitted properly.
+7. **Display the results** in `app/views/puppies/show.html.erb`.
 This view should display the info for the puppy that was just created.
 Display the puppy information with labels like:
    - Puppy Name: [name]
    - Puppy Breed: [breed]
    - Puppy Age: [age]

+## Important Notes

+- The database and model are already set up for you
+- Use `form_with` with a model parameter, not a URL parameter
+- After creating a puppy, redirect to the show page, don't render a create view
+- Follow RESTful conventions throughout
+- Form fields should use nested naming (e.g., `puppy[name]`, `puppy[breed]`, `puppy[age]`)

 ## Testing